-Wave does, of course, have some downsides.
-For one, it lacks some features competitors (most notably QuickBooks) add in, like mileage tracking and inventory management.
-And since it offers only one plan, it’s not as scalable for growing businesses; the plan you see is the plan you’ll get with no options for upgrades that could accommodate larger companies.
+Wave's accounting software does have some downsides.
+For one, it lacks some key accounting features that competitors like QuickBooks include, like mileage tracking.
+And since Wave offers only one plan, it’s not as scalable for growing businesses.
+There aren’t heftier plans or upgrade options that could accommodate larger companies.

-Not every small-business owner needs payroll, but if you do, it’s nice to know you can easily integrate Wave’s free accounting software with its payroll plans.
-Alas, Wave Payroll isn’t free—most good payroll software isn’t, with one or two notable exceptions—but with a self-service plan starting at $20 a month (with $6 a month per employee paid), it’s pretty darn affordable.
+Not every small-business owner needs payroll processing, but if you do, it’s nice to know you can easily integrate Wave’s free accounting software with its payroll plans.
+Wave Payroll isn’t free—honestly, most good payroll software isn’t, with one or two notable exceptions—but with a self-service plan starting at $20 a month (with $6 a month per employee paid), it’s pretty darn affordable.

 Depending on where you live, you might be able to get Wave’s full-service payroll plan instead.
 It’s available in 14 states and counting, but if you live in one of those states, you can’t choose the cheaper self-service plan instead.
 Full-service payroll from Wave starts at $35 a month, and for automatic tax filing and a 100% tax penalty guarantee, that’s not half bad.